ISL final: What league-stage meetings between ATK and Chennaiyin tell us about the two teams

 Chennaiyin, still under John Gregory at the time, dominated proceedings with 58 per cent possession and had 16 shots in the game compared to ATK’s six.
 However, the Super Machans failed to convert a host of chances that came their way before David Williams put away one early in the second half.

-Arindam Bhattacharja had an inspired game in goal for ATK as they held on for their first away win of the season,
+Arindam Bhattacharja had an inspired game in goal for ATK as they held on for their first away win of the season.

 Chennaiyin were especially threatening from the left side where Lallianzuala Chhangte exploited the space behind ATK’s wing-back Prabir Das, who found it difficult to deal with the young winger’s pace.
 However, Chennaiyin didn’t have their finishing boots on and failed to take anything from the game.